rng-guy/NFSMWBartender/APPENDIX.md

 * Deleting this file disables the fix for getting busted while the green "EVADE" bar fills.

-* The `0x1e2a1051` VltEd parameter defines how much passive bounty you gain at each interval.
+* The `0x1e2a1051` VltEd parameter defines how much passive bounty you gain after each interval.

 * The `DestroyCopBonusTime` VltEd parameter defines the time window for combo-bounty streaks.